 Accompanied by an adult, infants and toddlers learn to be comfortable in the water and develop swim readiness skills through fun and confidence-building experiences, while adults learn about water safety, drowning prevention, and the importance of supervision.
 Swimmers are introduced to the aquatic environment, explore body positions, and blow bubbles.

-This class enables students to gain basic water safety and swimming skills.
 Swimmers become comfortable and confident in the water through practicing safe water habits, engaging in underwater exploration, and learning how to swim to safety if they fall into a body of water.
 Swimmers will practice two key swim sequences that are the foundation for a safe swimming experience: swim, float, swim and jump, push, turn, grab.

 Having mastered the fundamentals, students learn additional water safety skills and build stroke technique for front crawl, breaststroke, back stroke, butterfly, sidestroke, and elementary backstroke.
 Students develop skills that can help prevent chronic disease, increase overall well-being, and foster a lifetime of physical activity.

 Swimmers in this program will work towards important milestones including building endurance in the competitive strokes, developing skills related to competitive swimming such as flip turns, starts, and finishes, and incorporating swimming as part of a healthy lifestyle.